MEC Operation and Schedule

 For laboratory tests with a lower detection limit, results below the lower detection limit were replaced with a value equal to the detection limit, divided by the square root of two.
 This value was created to help users distinguish a nondetectable laboratory test result from a measured laboratory test result.

 Some NHANES components were collected or processed on a subset sample (subsample) of individuals.
 Subsampling was done to reduce participant burden and facilitate the scheduling and completion of examinations.
 Each subsample was selected to be a nationally representative sample.
 For example, some participants were selected to give a fasting blood sample on the morning of their examination.
 The subsamples selected for these components were chosen at random with a specified sampling fraction (e.g., one-half of the total examined group), according to the protocol for that component.
 Each component subsample has its own designated weight, which accounts for the additional probability of selection into the subsample component, as well as any additional nonresponse to the component.
 For some components, subsample weights were calculated to incorporate additional information relevant to data collection (such as day of the week for the dietary recall data).
 See the respective survey protocol and documentation for more specific information on each subsample.

 Please note that when merging full sample data items to the subsample data files, the analytic sample is the subsample and the subsample weights must be used.
 Users are strongly urged to read the data file documentation and to take great care to ensure proper analysis and interpretation of the data.

-Please refer to the NHANES Analytic Guidelines and the on-line NHANES Tutorial for further details on NHANES subsamples, the use of sample weights, and other related analytic issues.
+Please refer to the NHANES Analytic Guidelines and the Continuous NHANES Web Tutorials for further details on NHANES subsamples, the use of sample weights, and other related analytic issues.

 Special Analytic Notes for the Laboratory Data